 The tale is still wowing audiences four decades on.
 Last year, Stephen Tompkinson took on the role of Frank with Jessica Johnson as Rita.
-They toured the country to rave reviews and now for 2020, the play is back again on tour marking its 40-year anniversary.
+They toured the country to rave reviews and the play is back again to mark its 40-year anniversary.
 “People adore the idea of second chances and that it is never too late,” says Stephen on why the play has had such lasting appeal.
 “There was a movement in the 80s, when people who hadn’t done so great first time round would try again with the Open University, which gave them an opportunity to rediscover themselves.
 In Frank and Rita, we see two characters who inadvertently become very needful of each other and it is a lovely journey to watch.”

-Stephen and Jessica will be back in rehearsals this month before going out on tour from February to May, stopping at the Rose from March 24-28 and Guildford 9-14.
+Stephen and Jessica will be at the Rose from 28 October – 14 November.
 “It is nice to have a break and go back to it.
 You still find lots of new stuff.
 It is just a beautifully written play,” says Stephen.
 “The action all takes place in one room: the office in the university, and there is just the two of them on stage.”

 With that though, there is a tremendous amount of pressure on the actors.
 “There is a lot of reliance on each other and we have to support each other very strongly.
 We end up mentally exhausted by the end of each show.
 It is a lot more draining than one expects but it’s a joy to perform.”